joostiphone/Z390-Hackintosh-Joost/README.md

 4. Updated to Sonoma beta 3
 5. The current EFI is using AirPortItlwm (d02). https://github.com/OpenIntelWireless/itlwm/issues/883 .
 This means that the Intel WiFi on the Z390 MoBo is being used, instead of the Fenvi (broadcom) WiFi, since macOS Sonoma doesn't support Broadcom chips anymore; which forces us to use the Intel WiFi and AirPortItlwm.
 The Bluetooth on the Fenvi is still being used.
 6. Updated to Sonoma second version of beta 3
-7. Updated to Sonoma Public Beta 3 with final OpenCore V0.9.4 and final kexts.
+7. Updated to Sonoma Public Beta 3 with final OpenCore v0.9.4 and final kexts.
 This is using AirPort Itlwm Preview 05 for Intel WiFi on Sonoma, specifically for Public Beta 5.
+8. Updated to Sonoma RC2 (which will most probably become the Customer version) with final OpenCore v0.9.5 and final kexts.
+This is using AirPort Itlwm Preview 05 for Intel WiFi on Sonoma, specifically for Public Beta 5 and later.

 ![alt test](Pictures/Somoma-dev3-2.png)